 1. Sitting without support and able to hold head stable on their own

-Our digestive system is made up of muscles so when a baby can sit up that means their body’s muscles are ready to digest food.
+Our digestive system is made up of muscles, so when a baby can sit up that means their body’s muscles are ready to digest food.
 Additionally, when your baby can hold their head up themselves, this means they will be able to signal signs of fullness by turning their head.

 2. Tongue thrust reflex has diminished

 Tongue thrust is is when a baby sticks their tongue out and it is a defence they use to keep something out of their mouth.
 Once this subsides, your baby is ready to accept an intake of foods.
-You should not have to force a spoon inside the baby’s mouth.
+You should not have to force a spoon inside a baby’s mouth.

 3. Hand, eye, mouth coordination

 Babies will start picking up objects with their thumb and forefinger instead of using the palms of the hand.
 This indicates they have the coordination to pick up foods and place it in their mouth.
-This may not be fully developed by 6 months but lookout for signs that they are working on this skill.
+This may not be fully developed by 6 months but look out for signs that they are working on this skill.
 This is important for finger foods.